BrianMGreen2/PolicyFingerprintAI/README.md

 Guardrails are usually *probabilistic* (trying to convince the LLM to be good).
 PolicyFingerprint is *deterministic* (making it physically impossible for the agent to be bad).
 If an agent's runtime hash doesn't match the authorized PSH, the **Deterministic Veto** layer kills the execution at the kernel level.

+### How does PSH detect "Policy Drift"?

+Because the PSH is a SHA-256 digest of the entire canonicalized policy JSON, any "drift"—intentional or otherwise—is instantly detectable.
+If an agent's runtime hash doesn't match the authorized PSH, the Deterministic Veto layer kills the execution.

+### Why canonicalization?

+To ensure the same policy always produces the same hash, we use Deterministic JSON Canonicalization (RFC 8785).
+This prevents whitespace or key-ordering differences from triggering false "drift" alerts.

 ### 🛡️ PolicyFingerprint™ vs. Traditional Blockchain

 A common misconception is that a public ledger alone is sufficient for AI accountability.
 While blockchain is an excellent "notary," PolicyFingerprint™ acts as the "governance micro-ledger" that provides the necessary context for the audit.